shiddharthsaran/cs-665-assignment-3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - Implementation is flexible by using interfaces for creating Customer Segments.
+The Customer can be easily swapped for each customer.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - For simplicity and understanding I have added comments and doc blocks for all classes and used descriptive names to aid in understanding.
 - Describe how you have avoided duplicated code and why it is important.
+  - Duplicate code is avoided using interface for different type of customer segment and using a Customer class to create customers.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - I have chosen and implemented Strategy Pattern as the requirement is to generate personalized email templates for each customer based on their segment type.

 # Maven Commands